-Benjamin M. Roth is a partner in the Corporate Department at Wachtell, Lipton, Rosen & Katz.
-His practice focuses on domestic and cross-border mergers and acquisitions, leveraged buyouts and other private equity transactions, capital markets transactions, and general corporate governance and securities law matters, including proxy fights and activism preparedness and defense.
-He has advised a broad range of public and private companies and financial sponsors in the United States and abroad in a variety of industries including technology, health care, pharmaceuticals, retail, energy, and industrials.
-In 2013, Mr. Roth was selected as one of the winners of the 40 Under 40 Awards for legal advisors by The M&A Advisor.
-He also has been featured three times as Dealmaker of the Week by AmLaw Daily and has been included several times as a Super Lawyer in the area of mergers and acquisitions by Super Lawyers magazine.
+Ben Roth joined Wachtell, Lipton, Rosen & Katz’s Corporate Department in 2001 and was elected to the partnership in 2009.
+He serves as the assigning partner for the Corporate Department and is a member of the Firm’s Diversity, Equity and Inclusion Committee and Associate Development Committee.
+His practice focuses on advising boards of directors, management teams and financial sponsors in connection with domestic and cross-border mergers and acquisitions, leveraged buyouts and other private equity transactions, capital markets transactions, including IPOs and spinoffs and other forms of securities offerings, and general corporate governance and securities law matters, including proxy fights and activism preparedness and defense.
+He has advised a broad range of public and private companies and financial sponsors in the United States and abroad in a variety of industries, including technology, health care, pharmaceuticals, retail, energy, industrials and financial institutions.

 - Hewlett-Packard in its separation into two industry-leading public companies

 - Hewlett Packard Enterprise in a Reverse Morris Trust spinoff and concurrent merger of certain software assets with UK-based Micro Focus

 - Hewlett Packard Enterprise in its acquisitions of Nimble Storage Inc. and Cray Inc.

 - Milan-listed GTECH SpA (formerly known as Lottomatica) and its control shareholder the DeAgosini Group in the acquisition of International Game Technology and its related reincorporation in the UK, relisting on the NYSE and implementation of a loyalty share program